Home » Posts » 15+ Free Things to Do in Downtown Greenville, SC

 Hike, bike, or run along the Swamp Rabbit Trail in downtown Greenville.
 This popular part of the trail can take you from Linky Stone Park, through Falls Park and Cancer Survivors Park, to Cleveland Park and Greenville Zoo.

-The huge Unity Park will open to the public on May 19, 2022 at 10 am and it is gorgeous.
+The huge Unity Park is one of Greenville’s newest parks and it’s easy to see why it’s so popular: it’s gorgeous.
 Families will love the wide-open spaces, playgrounds, shelters, paved trails, and of course, the splash pad.

 Enjoy Street Performers

-We do love our walks down thru Falls Park and back to Main street.
+We do love our walks down through Falls Park and back to Main street.
 On the weekends, we pause at each street performer and enjoy what they have to offer along Ivey Square on North Main.
 Have you seen the Hello Kitty drummer or the young magician performing algebra card tricks?
-Recently, we’ve chanced upon a caricaturist who will draw your portrait in minutes.
+We recently chanced upon a caricaturist who will draw your portrait in minutes.
 Remember to wear comfortable shoes!

 Downtown Trolley